The right to believe, to worship and witness

 Forum 18 was unable to reach Prosecutor Gazukina on 17 January.

-Alekseenko told Forum 18 he would lodge a further appeal against his conviction and jailing.
+Alekseenko told Forum 18 he would lodge a further appeal against his conviction and jailing to the Supreme Court in Kyiv.
 "I don't want anyone else to suffer this."
 However, he said he was "reconciled" to his fate.
 "Prison is prison."

 Cases no longer visible on public register of verdicts